shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 ---
-title : Intro to HTTP
+title: Intro to HTTP
-description : Learn the basics of HTTP and how it is important for online advertising ms.date : 10/28/2023 ms.custom : industry-reference
+description: Learn the basics of HTTP and how it is important for online advertising. ms.date: 10/28/2023 ms.custom: industry-reference
 ---